sepiariver/zapier/README.md

 ## Usage

+### Quick Overview

+1. After setting up your Zapier app, you will be able to add a connection from the Zapier dashboard.
+This is the step where you authorize Zapier.
 The Zapier Extra installs with 5 Snippets.

 ### zapierAddSubscription

-This must be called in a published Resource, where Zapier can request subscriptions to the
+This must be called in a published MODX Resource, where Zapier can request subscriptions.